Holiday ideas for couples

 Do something different

-1. A glimpse of the Northern Lights is on many people’s list of things to do before they die – and the views will be particularly good this winter (2013-2014).
+1. A glimpse of the Northern Lights is on many people’s list of things to do before they die.
 Head to Iceland for a good chance of viewing this amazing phenomenon, combined with jaw-dropping natural wonders, including glaciers, hot springs and geysers, volcanic craters, lava flows and stunning waterfalls.
 Reykyavik is a great choice for a city break with a difference.